 After serving a 3-day eviction notice in California, the next steps depend on how the tenant responds.

-If the tenant complies by paying the overdue rent or addressing the lease violation within the three-day period, the matter is resolved, and the eviction process ends.
+If the tenant complies by paying the overdue rent or addressing the lease violation within the three days, the matter is resolved, and the eviction process ends.

-However, if the tenant fails to comply or refuses to vacate the property, landlords must proceed with legal action.
+However, if the tenant fails to comply or refuses to vacate the property, the landlord must proceed with legal action.

 If that’s the case, then you should file an unlawful detainer lawsuit with the local court.
 This legal process is required to obtain a court order for eviction.
 During such, you must ensure that all documentation, including proof of service and the original notice, is accurate and complete before filing the case.